omicscodeathon/HepB_and_HepD/README.md

-# HepB_and_HepC
+# HepB_and_HepD
-HEP-B and HEP-C: Epidemiology, Molecular Mechanisms, Computational Approaches and Drug Design
+HEP-B and HEP-D: Epidemiology, Molecular Mechanisms, Computational Approaches and Drug Design